-Dear supporters, we are still giving training in computing, and other desirable employment skills, to young people from deprived communities in India.
-16 young men and women are being fully supported now, for 6 months.
+We are still giving training in computing, and other desirable employment skills, to young people from deprived communities in India.
+16 young men and women will be fully supported again for 6 months.
 At the end of the course they can get decent jobs, and lift themselves and their families out of poverty.
-The amount we need to raise, for their full support and certification, before the end of March, is added to the total already given, for previous intakes of students.
-Your generosity has helped to build a new life for 140 young people so far.
+The amount we need to raise, for their full support and certification, before the end of March 2019, is added to the total already given, for previous intakes of students.
+Your generosity has helped to build a new life for 160 young people so far.

 The project is still going strong, as young people now come from distant villages every year, drawn by its growing reputation and results - job placement was the best ever, last year.